| Home >

 to Turkey to conduct Combat Search and Rescue (CSAR) missions

 into northern Iraq.
 This operation was called ELUSIVE CONCEPT.
+Operation PROVIDE COMFORT.
+At the conclusion of Operation

 DESERT STORM the 10th SFGA elements returned to Fort Devens.